arunwrks/react-prod-bundler/README.md

 # react-prod-bundler
-Reference for bundling prod ready react builds using webpack

-# Steps to minimize prod builds
+Reference for bundling prod ready react builds using webpack (steps to minimize prod builds).

 ## Use Webpack Bundle Size Analyzer
 A tool for finding out what contributes to the size of Webpack bundles